microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyRoleManagementPolicyAssignment.md

 ```

 ### -RoleDefinitionId
-For Azure AD roles policy, it's the identifier of the role definition object where the policy applies.
+The identifier of the role definition object where the policy applies.
-For PIM for groups membership and ownership, it's either member or owner.
+If not specified, the policy applies to all roles.
 Supports $filter (eq).

 ```yaml